-The Office of the Vice President for Research (OVPR) is pleased to announce the UConn Microbiome Research Seed Grant program.
-In support of the Provost’s Academic Plan Award for the UConn Microbiome Initiative, the OVPR will provide $150,000 per year for 3 years to support innovative and collaborative research proposals that will lead to new proposals for extramural funding in microbiome research.
+The Office of the Vice President for Research (OVPR) is pleased to announce the final year of the UConn Microbiome Research Seed Grant program.
+In support of the Provost’s Academic Plan Award for the UConn Microbiome Initiative, the OVPR has provided an average of $150,000 per year for 3 years to support innovative and collaborative research proposals that will lead to new proposals for extramural funding in microbiome research.

 The program provides short-term (one year) seed funding to encourage novel research projects and spark fresh research collaborations with the goal of growing the capacity of microbiome research community to obtain federal research grants or generate intellectual property in the area of microbiome research.
 The competition is divided into two tracks: individual and collaborative.
 Individual proposals are innovative, high-risk research projects that require critical preliminary data to succeed; collaborative projects are those that pursue innovative research and involve faculty members from at least two different disciplines.
 Collaborations between faculty members of different schools and campuses, including between UConn/UConn Health, are especially encouraged.
 The award size is up to $25,000 and $50,000 for single PI and collaborative projects, respectively.

-The first two cycles of this competition prompted an exciting response from UConn/UConn Health microbiome researchers, with proposals submitted by 25 teams (including a total of 41 faculty members), leading to three collaborative project awards totalling $150K.
+The first two cycles of this competition prompted an exciting response from UConn/UConn Health microbiome researchers.
 As we begin the third and final cycle, we look to build on this momentum.
 Projects encompassing any aspect of the microbiome, which we define broadly to be a community of microorganisms living in a defined environment, are invited for submission.
 This includes microbiomes in agricultural, environmental, or clinical systems, and basic research projects.
 Special notice will be taken of well-revised resubmissions from previous competitions, strong and innovative projects by early career or new-to-microbiome researchers, and proposals that help establish new research collaborations.
 We also invite participation in the competition as reviewers, particularly by faculty who have received funding for microbiome research in the past.

-- Proposals for the third cycle are due by 12 noon, Friday, 9/6/2019 .
-See below for proposal guidelines and further instructions.
+- Proposals for the third cycle are due by 12 noon, Monday, 10/14/2019.
+(Note Updated Timeline) See below for proposal guidelines and further instructions.
+Proposals can be submitted using the UConn Quest Portal.

-- We anticipate that reviews will take place between mid-Sept and mid-November.
+- We anticipate that reviews will take place between mid-October and mid-December.

-- Result notifications are expected at the start of December.
+- Result notifications are expected by the middle of December.

 The proposals will be brief pre-proposals, in the style of the NSF-IOS or DEB Preliminary Proposal, and must include the following: